TrademarkTrademark

 Firstly, let's look at the most basic provider configuration object we can use for AzureRM:

 Unfortunately, even with the recent release of Version 4 of the Azure provider, the features block is still required.
-This block can be utilized to customize the behaviour of specific Azure Provider resources.
-(However I have never seen this used).
-The second requirement is the subscription_id argument as this scopes the provider to a specific Azure subscription, in lieu of actually using the argument an environment variable can be used, that variable is ARM_SUBSCRIPTION_ID, I would generally opt for the use of environment variables as it allows for easier customization at runtime.
-The big missing item here is authentication, we obviously can't augment resources on the platform without first authenticating to it.
-Azure offers us a few options for authentication:
+This block can be used to customize the behaviour of specific Azure Provider resources.
+(Though I've never seen anyone use it.)
+The second requirement is the subscription_id argument, which scopes the provider to a specific Azure subscription.
+Instead of setting the argument directly you can use an environment variable, ARM_SUBSCRIPTION_ID.
+I generally reach for environment variables since they make it easier to change things at runtime.
+The piece still missing is authentication.
+We can't touch resources on the platform without authenticating to it first, and Azure gives us a few ways to do that:

-As can be seen there are a variety of methods for engineers to authenticate their instance of the AzureRM provider to Azure.
-In the following examples you could use any of the above, however I will demonstrate with the Service Principal with Client Secret, showing both with environment variables and arguments.
+So there's a fair range of ways to authenticate your AzureRM provider to Azure.
+Any of them would work in the examples that follow, but I'll demonstrate with the Service Principal with Client Secret, showing it both with environment variables and with arguments.

 Provider Arguments